JJManner/three-gltf-viewer/README.md

-# glTF Viewer with Simplified Interface
+# glTF Viewer with a Simplified Interface

 Preview glTF 2.0 models in WebGL using three.js and a drag-and-drop interface.